ArturDBW/SkillSphereApp/README.md

 ## What I learned

 This is my first fullstack app with NodeJs, Express and MongoDB.
-While coding this application, learn how to work with the backend in a web application, which greatly broadened my horizons.
+While coding this application, learn how to work with backend in a web application, which greatly broadened my horizons.
 Here I learned how to connect backend to frontend using axios.
 Additionaly I use several new for me react libraries (React Form Hook Form, ZOD, React paginate).
 To sum up, this is my biggest project that has taught me a lot of new things.